 About the scheme

-The Postgraduate Community Engagement Team is launching a peer mentorship scheme to provide support for postgraduate students – encouraging integration and a vibrant PG experience.
+The Postgraduate Community Engagement Team runs a peer mentorship scheme to provide support for postgraduate students – encouraging integration and a vibrant postgraduate experience.

-The online forum will allow students to either ask a question directly to a selected mentor, or they can ask a question to the whole community, whereby they could receive multiple answers by any PG student at Warwick – emphasising our ethos of ‘community’ while also ensuring focused support is available.
+The online forum allows students to either ask a question directly to a selected mentor, or they can ask a question to the whole community, whereby they could receive multiple answers from any postgraduate student at Warwick – emphasising our ethos of ‘community’ while also ensuring focused support is available.

 We are looking for a group of engaged and enthusiastic mentors who will draw on their experience of postgraduate life to provide peer-to-peer guidance and support to current postgraduate students.